Quantum theory of molecular orientations: Summary of results

-The three indices of the first factor belong to the induced representation, the middle factor is supported on the composite rotation-spin irrep spaces $\id_{\dim\l}\ot\id_{\dim\t}$, and the third factor indexes the nuclear-spin degrees of freedom up to the statistical weight.
+The three indices of the first factor belong to the induced representation, the middle factor is supported on the composite rotation-spin space $\id_{\dim\l}\ot\id_{\dim\t}$, and the fourth index \(\chi\) indexes the nuclear-spin multiplicity up to the statistical weight.